 Wait a second—that’s your neighbor’s tree that just took out a section of your home.
 Doesn’t that mean that you don’t have to deal with the insurance claim?
 Unfortunately, that’s a no. If it’s your home, it’s seen as being your responsibility, regardless of whether or not the tree was over the property line.

 Yes, it’s frustrating that your neighbor’s insurance won’t cover it—it’s their tree, for goodness sake!
-But the important thing is that you’re covered and that the expenses will be paid.
+But the important thing is that you should be covered.
 It might mean a bit more time on the phone and more paperwork for you, but that’s better than having a hole in your house!

 What if it’s your tree and it hits your neighbor’s house?